Structural engineer

-Structural engineers work as part of a team of construction professionals to design and build a wide range of structures and buildings
+Structural engineers work as part of a team of construction professionals to design and build a range of structures and buildings

-As a structural engineer, you'll design structures to withstand stresses and pressures imposed through environmental conditions and human use.
-You'll ensure buildings and other structures do not deflect, rotate, vibrate excessively or collapse and that they remain stable and secure throughout their use.
-You'll also examine existing buildings and structures to test if they are structurally sound and still fit for purpose.
+You'll design structures to withstand stresses and pressures imposed through environmental and human impact.
+You'll also inspect existing buildings and structures to test if they are structurally sound and still fit for purpose.

 Types of structural engineering